3dgen/cppwasm-book/en/ch3-runtime/ch3-01-main.md

   </body>
 ```

-Upon loading the page, `main()` is executed, as you can see the "Hello, World !" output to the console:
+Upon loading the page, `main()` is executed, as you can see the "你好，世界！"(which means "Hello, wolrd!" in chinese) output to the console:

 ![](images/01-output-1.png)